Homeschooling and distance education in Australia: Motivations for homeschooling

 Reasons for Australian people to choose homeschooling are often lifestyle choices; some people choose to home educate so that they can travel and spend better time with their children.
 Some children learn differently to the general crowd and can get bored or can struggle at school, where the teachers are unable to cater for the individuality of each child.
 Other often cited reasons for choosing homeschooling in Australia include religious or philosophical conviction and bullying in or dissatisfaction with school, as well as special needs.
 School closures and subsequent distance learning during the COVID-19 pandemic were motivating factors for parents to homeschool as well.

-Organizations
+Organisations

-In Australia, many organizations exist to help parents and teachers with home education.
+In Australia, many organisations exist to help parents and teachers with home education.
 Every Australian state has at least one support group for home education.
 The Home Education Association, Inc (HEA) is Australia's national advocacy organisation.
 It is a not-for-profit, member-funded charity which began in 2001 to support home educators across Australia.
 The association is run by volunteers from the home education community and offers a free phone helpline and registration support in each state or territory.
 The HEA does not produce educational material but offers substantial discounts to its members to third-party educational curriculum.
 The HEA advocates in the interest of home educators in all states and territories, with each state regulated by different Education Acts.

 One of the most popular schools for distance learning in Western Australia is the School of Isolated and Distance Education (SIDE).